-My projects focus on e-crime (fraud, abuse) and user-centric web/network security/privacy measurement.
+My graduate work focused on user-centric web/network security/privacy measurement and e-crime (fraud, abuse).
 My interests are widespread across security, privacy, and distributed systems, but I'm particularly interested in improving the WebPKI and making security user-friendly and accessible.

 Tripwire is a method for detecting website compromises as an unprivileged third-party using externally-visible side effects.
 Our proof-of-concept implementation exposed previously-unknown compromises impacting more than 100 million users.